THE TRUE EVIDENCE

 Ye shall know them by their fruits.

-How can a man tell apart the wolves from the real sheep when they come among sheep, look like sheep, smell like sheep, and practically their every action are that of sheep?
-So what is this about being able to "know them by their fruits" What are these fruits?
+How can a man tell apart wolves from real sheep when they come among sheep, looking like sheep, smelling like sheep, and their every action are that of sheep?
+What is to “know them by their fruits”What are these fruits?
 The following two passages of Scripture will provide the answer.

 Luke 6:43: For a good tree bringeth not forth corrupt fruit; neither doth a corrupt tree bring forth good fruit.